 At the time this contract was concluded in 1877, the tribe was divided into eight bands, and numbered about 4,000 people.
-At Big Hill, the largest town were 100 lodges and about 950 people.
+At Big Hill, the largest town was 100 lodges and about 950 people.
 White Hair’s band was reduced to between 300-400 and the Little Osage, to 700.
-After the tribe obtained the payment of the sum due them by Government, their condition was materially altered for the better.
+After the tribe obtained the payment of the sum due to them by Government, their condition was materially altered for the better.
 By 1882, they numbered almost 2,000.

 In 1907 the Osage, through the efforts of Principal Chief James Bigheart, negotiated to maintain mineral rights to their new reservation lands, which was later found to have great amounts of crude oil.
 They were unyielding and held up statehood for Oklahoma before signing an Allotment Act.

-Today, they are the only tribe to retain a federally recognized reservation within the state of Oklahoma.
+Today, they are the only tribe since the early 20th Century to retain a federally recognized reservation within the state of Oklahoma.
 They have nearly 10,000 enrolled tribal members, with almost half of them living within the state of Oklahoma.
 The tribe is headquartered in Pawhuska, Oklahoma and have jurisdiction in Osage County.
 They issue their own vehicle tags, operate their own housing authority, and own several businesses including a truck stop, a gas station, 19 smoke shops, and seven casinos.
 The Osage Tribal Museum in Pawhuska is the oldest tribally-owned museum in the country.

 About this article: The primary content for this article is an edited rendition of the Osage Indians as told in William G. Cutler’s History of the State of Kansas, first published in 1883 by A. T. Andreas, Chicago, Illinois.
 Note that the article is not verbatim as minor corrections for spelling and punctuation, editing for clarity, and updates since the article was first written, have been made.